kennytilton/flutter-mx-starter/doc/hello-world.md

 Let's get started!

 #### In the beginning...
-In the beginning, we got a running start by cloning this repository into a new `unicorn` directory, and that repo already contained the key to creating a new `f/mx` project: `deps.edn`.
+In the beginning, we got an app running start by cloning this repository into a new `unicorn` directory, and that repo already contained the key to creating a new `f/mx` project: `deps.edn`.
 If we were starting from scratch, we would have created an empty directory named for our app...
 ```
 mkdir unicorn
 cd unicorn